Infinite reduced words and the Tits boundary of a Coxeter group: Special cases

 \subsection{Irreducible affine Coxeter groups}

-Infinite reduced words for affine Weyl groups were studied by Cellini-Papi \cite{Cellini-Papi} and Ito \cite{Ito} from a root system point of view.
+Infinite reduced words for affine Weyl groups were studied by Cellini--Papi \cite{Cellini-Papi} and Ito \cite{Ito} from a root system point of view.
 The limit weak partial order on equivalence classes of infinite reduced words was studied in \cite{Lam-Pylyavskyy}.
 We summarise the results here in the notation of the present paper.

 Let $(W,S)$ be an irreducible affine Coxeter group with corresponding finite Weyl group $W_\fin$.
 Then the boundaries of walls $\partial M \subset \bTX$ are in bijection with the reflections of $W_\fin$.
 The pieces of the partition $\bTX = \sqcup C(\xi)$ are in bijection with the faces of the Coxeter arrangement of $W_\fin$ (with the origin of the Coxeter arrangement excluded).
 This arrangement could also be described as the (thin) spherical building at infinity.